grumpyjames/birding-almanac/features/a-200-bird-year/part-16-pulborough-brooks.md

 rear of the reserve.
 A touch too far away to hear them; shame.

 The plan of this outing now starts to take shape.
-We're going on a well known route, led by a man named Andrew Peel.
+We're going on a well-known route, led by a man named Andrew Peel.
 There are a good twenty of us - how will this work?
 A few peel off with their own itineraries in mind, but a big group still remains.
 At least half of the fun of this is going to be seeing how this works!